Jimbly/dcjam2024/Jimb-TODO.md

 * origin in entdef depends heavily on aspect ratio of image, but it shouldn't?
 * Nilo "face wilts" dialog is not markdownTruncating correctly
 * Simple way to do dialog as pure text data, and then just add code callbacks the get ran beyond the go-to-dialog
+* controller alternate mode to just do instant step and lerping, feels so good in other games and would work perfect in the editor

 People's games to check out:
 * YouDoYouBuddy - slay the spire - https://itch.io/jam/dcjam2024/rate/2617392